On the Adversarial Transferability of Generalized "Skip Connections"

 \subsection{SGM in Models with Varying-length Paths}

-In Section \ref{sec:extension_varying}, we present that SGM can be extended into a broader range of architectures with length-varying paths.
-In this part, taking Inception \cite{incep3} and models from Neural Architecture Search (NAS) \cite{zoph2017neural} as examples, we evaluate the effectiveness of SGM in models with varying-length paths.
+In Section \ref{sec:extension_varying}, we present that SGM can be extended into a broader range of architectures with varying-length paths.
+In this part, taking Inception \cite{incep3} and models from Neural Architecture Search (NAS) \cite{zoph2017neural} as examples, we evaluate the effectiveness of SGM in models without skip connections.

-\textbf{Inception Models.} Inception is a commonly used architecture, for example, Inception-v3 as shown in Figure \ref{fig:extension}(c).
-Assuming the source model as Inception-v3, we evaluate its black-box transferability with or without SGM against 4 kinds of CNNs, \textit{i.e.}, VGG19, RN152, DN201, SE154, and 3 kinds of Inceptions, \textit{i.e.}, IncV3, IncV3, IncRes in Table \ref{table:inception_v3}.
-For the results of more attacks, please refer to Table \ref{table:more_incep} in Appendix \ref{app:Res_trans}.
-Similarly, we also find that SGM obtains consistent transferability improvements and outperforms MUP.
-Specifically, although the source model does not have skip connections (IncV3), SGM can still improve the transferability against target models without skip connections (VGG19 and IncV4) or with skip connections (RN152, DN201, SE154, and IncRes).
-This indicates that the gain brought by SGM is not limited to models with skip connections.
+\textbf{Inception Models.} Inception is a widely used architecture such as Inception-V3 illustrated in Figure \ref{fig:extension}(c).
+Using Inception-V3 as the source model, we evaluate the transferability of adversarial examples generated with and without SGM on a variety of target models.
+Representative results are reported in Table~\ref{table:inception_v3}, and full results are provided in Table~\ref{table:more_incep} in Appendix~\ref{app:more_result}.
+Similarly, SGM yields notable improvements in transferability and outperforms MUP across most settings.
+Interestingly, despite the source model lacking skip connections, SGM still enhances transferability to target models both without skip connections (e.g., VGG19) and with skip connections (e.g., ResNet-152).
+This suggests that the effectiveness of SGM is not limited to models with explicit skip connections.